-- Shutting of the utilities or interrupting service, even if that service is under the control of or the landlord makes payment; - Changing the locks or using a device that deries the tenant access. - Removing the outside doors, locks, roof, wals or windows (except for purposes of maintenance, repair or replacement); and/or - Removing the tenant's personal property from the dwelling unless action is taken after surrender, abandomment, recovery of possession of the dwelling until due to the death of the last remaining tenant in accordance with section 83.59(3)(d), F.S., or lawful eviction.
+- Shutting off the utilities or interrupting service, even if that service is under the control of or the landlord makes payment. - Changing the locks or using a device that denies the tenant access. - Removing the outside doors, locks, tool, walls or windows (except for purposes of maintenance, repair or replacement), and/or - Removing the tenant's personal property from the dwelling unless action is taken after surreader, abandomment, recovery of possession of the dwelling unit due to the death of the last remaining tenant in accordance with sector 83.58/3)(d).
+F.S., or lawful eviction.

-If any of these occur, the tenant may sue for actual and consequential damages or three months' rent, whichever is greater, blus court costs and attomey's fees specified condition.
+If any of these occur, the fenant may sue for actual and consequential damages or three months rent, whichever is greater, plus court costs and attorney's fees specified condition

-When You Decide to Move
+When You Decide to Move +